 Take out and cover with aluminum foil for 10 minutes before serving.

 This is a great appetizer or entertainment dish as it can be easily shared.
-You just pull out the leaves one by one, with your hands, eat the pesto and scrap the flesh on each leave with your teeth.
+You just pull out the leaves one by one, with your hands, eat the pesto and scrap the flesh on each leaf with your teeth.
 Once you reach the core (the best part), you can cut and share.